SamarthMovaliya/ecommerce_app_flutter_firebase/README.md

 ## Features

 - Splashscreen
+- introscreen
+- add to cart facility
+- add to favourite facility
+- user image upload facility using Firebase Storage
 - Light and Dark Mode
-- List of Foreign Exchange rate as per country
-- Any currency to Any currency conversion
-- all rates as per base rate USD

 ## 🚀 About Me